ui5-community/babel-plugin-transform-modules-ui5/README.md

 ##### JSDoc

 The simplest way to override the names is to use JSDoc.
-This approach will also work well with classes output from TypeScript if you configure TypeScript to generate ES6 or higher, and don't enable removeComments.
+This approach will also work well with classes output from TypeScript if you configure TypeScript to generate ES6 or higher, and don't enable `removeComments``.

 You can set the `@name`/`@alias` directly or just the `@namespace` and have the name derived from the ES class name.